stevesaliman/gradle-properties-plugin/README.md

 **Step 2: Create property files**

 Create a file for each named environment you use for deployment.
-For example, if you have "dev", "qa", and "prod" environments.
-You would create gradle-dev.properties, gradle-qa.properties and gradle-prod.properties files.
+For example, if you have "qa", "uat", and "prod" environments.
+You would create gradle-qa.properties, gradle-uat.properties and gradle-prod.properties files.
 There is no limitation on environment names, they are just labels to tell the plugin which file to read at build time.
 If no environment is specified, the properties plugin uses the gradle-local.properties file, which should not be